How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo nano /etc/fail2ban/jail.local

-Find the [sshd] section and set enabled back to false:
+Find the [sshd] section and reset the enabled setting back to false:

 [sshd]